Background pattern

 • cannot be removed by surgery (unresectable), and

-• may havespread within your liver or to other parts of the body.
+• may have spread within your liver or to other parts of your body.

-IMJUDO is used to treat a type of lung cancer called non-microcytic advanced non-small cell lung cancer in adults.
-It will be used in combination with other cancer medications (durvalumab and chemotherapy).
+IMJUDO is used to treat a type of lung cancer called advanced non-small cell lung cancer in adults.
+It will be used in combination with other cancer medicines (durvalumab and chemotherapy).

-Since IMJUDO will be administered in combination with other cancer medications, it is essential that you also read the prospectus for these other medications.
-If you have any questions about these medications, consult your doctor.
+Since IMJUDO will be given in combination with other cancer medicines, it is important that you also read the package leaflet for these other medicines.
+If you have any questions about these medicines, ask your doctor.

-2. What you need to know before starting to use IMJUDO
+2. What you need to know before you use IMJUDO

 You should not receive IMJUDO

-• if you are allergic to tremelimumab or any of the other components of this medication (listed in section6).
-Consult your doctor if you have any doubts.
+• if you are allergic to tremelimumab or any of the other ingredients of this medicine (listed in section 6).
+Check with your doctor if you are unsure.

 Warnings and precautions

-Consult your doctor before starting to use IMJUDO if:
+Tell your doctor before you start using IMJUDO if:

 • you have an autoimmune disease (a disease in which the body's immune system attacks its own cells);